-Identified Risk Risk description Physical damage due to extreme weather events Physical damage to company equipment and infrastructure which may lead to suspension of company operations, delays in energy production, revenue lost and exposure to legal claims.
-Insurance coverage Lack of insurance capacity against potential extreme weather events, such as, floods and winds, and rising prices of insurance coverage due to climate-related events.
+Identified Risk Risk description PHYSICAL RISKS Physical damage due to extreme weather events Physical damage to company equipment and infrastructure which may lead to suspension of company operations, delays in energy production, revenue lost and exposure to legal claims.
+TRANSITIONAL RISKS Insurance coverage Lack of insurance capacity against potential extreme weather events, such as, floods and winds, and rising prices of insurance coverage due to climate-related events.
 Disruptive technology / competition Entry of new disruptive technologies/competitors (including solar, wind and storage) that can impact PPA renewal or potential contracts.
 Public / stakeholder sentiment Failure to comply with climate-related disclosures that can result in public / stakeholder sentiment changes that can impact the company's ability to fund its conventional assets or decrease the demand for the energy generated by these assets.
-Regulatory reporting requirements Failure to identify and comply with potenti climate-disclosure requirements regardin climate-related risks, impacts, and emission in company filings (i.e.: SEC) resulting in fines of refusal of development permits.
+Regulatory reporting requirements Failure to identify and comply with potential climate-disclosure requirements regarding climate-related risks, impacts, and emissions in company filings (i.e.: SEC) resulting in fines or refusal of development permits.
 Water permits Increase in water restrictions and failure to obtain water permits that are required for current company cooling processes.
-Physical damage due to extreme weather events Insurance coverage Disruptive technology / competition Public / stakeholder sentiment Regulatory reporting requirements